getAlby/lnfly/README.md

 LNFly provides information on how to make payments to the LLM through a system prompt.

-Deno is secure by default - therefore Deno apps can be run as child processes.
-Deno apps only have access to the internet
+Deno is secure by default and can be run as child processes without endangering the parent app.
+The child processes can access the internet, but not the local filesystem.

 ## Features